tabwrangler/tabwrangler/README.md

 # Tab Wrangler

-A Google Chrome & Mozilla Firefox extension that automatically closes tabs you haven't used in a while and makes it easy to get them back
+A Chrome & Firefox extension that automatically closes tabs you haven't used in a while so you can focus on the tabs that matter

 ## Installation